River Tamar

-The Tamar (/ˈteɪmɑr/; Dowr Tamar) is a river in south west England that forms most of the border between Devon (to the east) and Cornwall (to the west).
-A large part of the valley of the Tamar is protected as the Tamar Valley National Landscape (an Area of Outstanding Natural Beauty), and some is included in the Cornwall and West Devon Mining Landscape (a World Heritage Site) due to its historic mining activities.
+The Tamar (/ˈteɪmɑr/; Dowr Tamar) is a river in south-west England that forms most of the border between Devon (to the east) and Cornwall (to the west).
+A large part of the valley of the Tamar is protected as the Tamar Valley National Landscape (Note: Formerly known as an Area of Outstanding Natural Beauty.) and some is included in the Cornwall and West Devon Mining Landscape (Note: A World Heritage Site.) due to its historic mining activities.

-The Tamar's source is less than 6 km from the north Cornish coast, but it flows southward across the peninsula to the south coast.
+The Tamar's source is less than 3.7 mi from the north Cornish coast, but it flows southward across the peninsula to the south coast.
 The total length of the river is 61 mi.
 At its mouth, the Tamar flows into the Hamoaze before entering Plymouth Sound, a bay in the English Channel.
 Tributaries of the river include the rivers Inny, Ottery, Kensey and Lynher (or St Germans River) on the Cornish side and the Deer and Tavy on the Devon side.

-The name Tamar (or Tamare) was mentioned by Ptolemy in the 2nd century AD in his Geography.
+The name Tamar (or Tamare) was mentioned by Ptolemy in the second century AD in his Geography.
 The name is said to mean "great water".
 The Tamar is one of several British rivers whose ancient name is assumed by some to be derived from a prehistoric river word apparently meaning "dark flowing" and which it shares with the River Thames.

 The seventh-century Ravenna Cosmography mentions a Roman settlement named Tamaris, but it is unclear to which of those towns along the Tamar this refers.
 Plymouth, Launceston and the Roman fort at Calstock have been variously suggested.

 Environment

 The river (and/or land on its banks) is designated as a Site of Special Scientific Interest (SSSI), a European Special Area of Conservation, and an Area of Outstanding Natural Beauty.
 A part of it is also designated as a UNESCO World Heritage Site as part of the Cornwall and West Devon Mining Landscape.

-In November 2013, South West Water was fined £50,000 after it admitted permitting the discharge of sewage from its Camels Head treatment plant into a tributary of the River Tamar for eight years.
+In November 2013, South West Water was fined £50,000 after it admitted permitting the discharge of sewage from its Camels Head treatment plant into a tributary of the river Tamar for eight years.

 Tamar Valley National Landscape

 Together, the Tamar, Tavy and Lynher form the Tamar Valley National Landscape, a designated Area of Outstanding Natural Beauty.
-The Tamar Valley Area of Outstanding Natural Beauty covers around 195 km2 around the lower Tamar (below Launceston) and its tributaries the Tavy and the Lynher.
+It covers around 195 km2 around the lower Tamar (below Launceston) and its tributaries the Tavy and the Lynher.
 It was first proposed in 1963, but was not designated until 1995.
 The highest point in the AONB is Kit Hill, 334 metres above sea level.
 The Tamar Discovery Trail is a 35-mile hiking route following the course of the Tamar through the valley.